 - the amount owing is less than 20% of the maximum pensionable earnings (MPE) under the Québec Pension Plan, that is, $12 320 in 2021

 - you or your former spouse has not lived in Canada for at least 2 years;

 - if you can receive cash (for example, if you partition a not locked-in account under a simplified pension plan)

-Your former de facto spouse cannot receive more than half of the total value of the benefits accumulated in your pension plan as at the date on which your conjugal relationship ended.
+The partition of family patrimony cannot deprive you of more than half of the total value of the benefits accumulated in all your supplemental pension plans.

 To make things easier for you

-You can use the appropriate forms provided by Retraite Québec to obtain a statement of benefits or apply for partition.
+You can use the appropriate form provided by Retraite Québec to obtain a statement of benefits or apply for partition.
 The form provides all the information you need to complete your application.

 The death benefit after the breakdown of a union

-In general, your former spouse loses his or her right to receive a benefit following your death.
+In general, in the event of divorce, separation from bed and board or annulment of marriage, your former spouse loses his or her right to receive a benefit following your death.
 Because each situation is different, contact the plan administrator for more information.